 :format(auto))

-“The likes of Simon Roche, who scored fourteen points against Carlow and Tomás Kinsella who added six points from play, are looking to step up and help fill the void left by O’Connor.
+“The likes of Simon Roche, who scored fourteen points against Carlow and Tomás Kinsella who added six points from play will be hugely important for Wexford this weekend, too.

-“I fully expect Wexford to be stronger than they have been so far this year and that they will throw the ‘kitchen sink’ at Dublin as it’s such an important match for both teams,” said Lane.
+“I fully expect Wexford to be very strong and that they will throw the ‘kitchen sink’ at Dublin as it’s such an important match for both teams,” said Lane.

 :format(auto))